 Start by writing down all the family and friends you’d like to have at your wedding, then split the list into two groups.
 Group-A having family and friends that you absolutely have to have and group-B having the rest of the invitees in order of importance.
 Even though this may seem a little harsh, it’s the best way to keep your guests organized.
-You’ll first send out invites to everyone on your A-list, and once you start to receive “regrets” you can send to guests on your B-list in order of importance.

 Create Criteria For Cutting

 Keep in mind, the more guests you invite means the more money that will be spent on food and alcohol.
 There are ways to cut costs, but a larger guest count will mean you will have less to spend on other things such as flowers and decor.

 Ignore The Guilt

 Remember this is your wedding and you need to stick to the boundaries you set.
 Don’t let your parents pressure you into increasing the guest-count or inviting people you don’t want to have.
-You need to abide to current gathering restrictions as well as the capacity limits of your venue.